lawrencewoodman/techtinkering.com/content/articles/2009-05-15-improving-the-standard-subleq-oisc-architecture.md

-When I first came across [The SUBLEQ URISC (Ultimate RISC) / OISC (One Instruction Set Computer) Architecture](/2009/03/05/the-subleq-urisc-oisc-architecture/), I really liked the beauty and simplicity of the design.
+When I first came across [SUBLEQ](/articles/subleq-a-one-instruction-set-computer/), I really liked the beauty and simplicity of the design.
 However, I have now been experimenting with it for quite a while and have noticed one aspect of the standard implementation that I am not so happy with.
 In the standard implementation, negative numbers are used for Input/Output Ports or to Halt the machine in the case of a branch destination.
 This seems such as waste of the negative numbers, as generally only a couple will be used meaning that nearly half of the addressing capacity is lost for little gain.
 I propose the following improvement to the standard SUBLEQ design.